 In Closing

-There were others before him, and I remember how powerful it felt when they’d resurface with their apologies and sweet talk.
+There were others before this one, and I remember how powerful it felt when they’d each resurface with their apologies and sweet talk.

 But it never led anywhere.